Written by Chiara Mischke

 25 Things To Do In Tokyo For Free

-Visiting Tokyo can be quite expensive, but the metropolis also offers many activities and places you can enjoy for free!
-This article introduces you to 25 things you can enjoy in Tokyo without spending any money, from traditional festivals to fireworks, and scenic city views.
+Visiting Tokyo can be expensive, but the metropolis also offers many activities and places you can enjoy for free!
+This article introduces 25 things you can enjoy in Tokyo without spending any money, from traditional festivals to fireworks, and scenic city views.

 Visiting Tokyo can be a very expensive experience, but you might be surprised to hear that the metropolis also offers a variety things you can enjoy for free.
-Let us introduce you to some of them here.
+Let us introduce you to 25 of these activities and spots.

 1. Hanabi - Japanese Fireworks